INCOMING FRESHMAN STUDENTS

 STEP 4.
 THAT'S ALL THAT YOU NEED TO DO TO APPLY!
 Your Admissions Counselor will contact you regarding your application status.
 Find your Admissions Counselor here!

 Below is a summary of the Kansas Board of Regents requirements for admission to all state universities in Kansas.
-For May/June 2015 high school graduates starting Summer/Fall 2015, the following admission requirements will go into effect.
+For May/June 2015 high school graduates starting Summer/Fall 2015, and new seniors that will be applying for Fall 2016, the following admission requirements will go into effect.
 For unconditional admission, students need to complete the following courses in high school:

 - 4 years of English